emscripten-core/emscripten/site/source/docs/compiling/Dynamic-Linking.rst

 In addition, Emscripten also has support for a form of **dynamic** linking of WebAssembly modules.
-This can add overhead, so for best performance static linking should still be prefered.
-However, this overhead can can be reduced with the use of certain command line flags, see below for details.
+This can add overhead, so for best performance static linking should still be preferred.
+However, this overhead can can be reduced with the use of certain command line flags.
+See below for details.

 Background
 ==========